tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 The IOAM data may be added after the bottom of the MPLS label stack.
 The IOAM data fields can be of fixed or incremental size as defined in
-{{?I-D.ietf-ippm-ioam-data}}.  {{?I-D.gandhi-mpls-ioam}} describes
+{{?I-D.ietf-ippm-ioam-data}}.  {{?I-D.gandhi-mpls-ioam}} describes the
 applicability of IOAM to MPLS dataplane.
 The encapsulating MPLS node needs to know if the decapsulating MPLS node can process the IOAM data before adding it in the packet.
-In HbH IOAM mode, nodes that are capable of processing IOAM will intercept and process the IOAM data.
-The presence of IOAM data will be transparent to nodes that do not support or do not participate in the IOAM process.
+In HbH IOAM mode, nodes that are capable of processing IOAM will intercept and process the IOAM data accordingly.
+The presence of IOAM header and optional IOAM data will betransparent to nodes that do not support or do not participate in the IOAM process.

 ## Network Slicing